Shiwani04/PowerBI-Dashboards/README.md

 This is a guided Power BI project that I completed while learning Power BI and DAX.

-The goal of this project was to practice data transformation, DAX, dashboard creation, and data validation using a loan dataset.

-This project is part of my journey to become a Data Analyst.
+The project focuses on analyzing a loan dataset using Power Query, DAX, and interactive dashboards.
+It also includes data validation to verify that the dashboard results match the source data.

 ---